jesse-lehrke/disinfo_radar_development/README.md

 ## Data

-Data folders are set to gitignore.
+Data folders are set to gitignore except in "pipe".
 Sharing and syncing of data must be coordinated.
 In the past Syncthing folders embedded in a GitHub directory work well.

 ## Dependencies